 You have had a stomach ulcer or stomach surgery in the past.

 You have been taking treatment continuously for reflux or heartburn for 4 or more weeks.
+This may be a sign of a more serious condition.

+You have frequent wheezing, particularly with heartburn.

 You have jaundice (yellowing of skin or eyes) or severe liver problems.